 Months of entry

-- The Programme will provide insight into the principles of conservation management, biodiversity measurement, applied ecology, the human dimension of conservation
+- Gain insight into the principles of conservation management, biodiversity measurement, applied ecology, the human dimension of conservation

-- It will develop students’ competence in study design, data analysis, scientific writing and communication skills in a quantitative and scientific context appropriate to enable independent research and publication of high quality outputs, as well as communicating to a broader range of audiences (eg. for government policy making and public outreach).
+- Develop competence in study design, data analysis, scientific writing and communication skills in a quantitative and scientific context to enable independent research and publication of high quality outputs, as well as communicating to a broader range of audiences (e.g. for government policy making and public outreach).

 Information for international students